- Supply chain segmentation is a method of inventory classification.

 By creating no forecast, this approach is honest with the planners and tells them

-“The statistical forecasting methods has nothing to offer on this particular item.”
+“The statistical forecasting methods have nothing to offer on this particular item.”

 This helps in two ways: